Where is the word Catholic found in the bible?

 I was not able to get a super clear image.
 So if you would like to see it from the source you can go to biblehub.com or click the above image.

 St. Ignatius who was taught by Peter himself, and martyred for the faith has our answer.
-He was not one of the Apostolic writers of what became the bible but he was a bishop of The Church and post apostolic writer.
+He was not one of the Apostolic writers of what became the bible but he was a bishop of The Church and a post apostolic writer.

-Many of his letters were written as an old man, while on the road to martyrdom in the 2nd century.
-These were his final teachings to The Church and faithful in his care.
+Many of his letters were written in Greek while he was an old man, while on the road to martyrdom in the 2nd century.

 This doesn't mean that they don't and didn't have historical value, telling us important things about the first centuries of Christianity.
 As well as how The Church functioned and what people like Ignatius Bishop of Antioch taught the faithful in the years following The Apostle Peter.

 As recorded in the book of Acts.
-The followers of Christ were first called Christians in Antioch, (Acts 11:19-26).
-The same Antioch where Ignatius was Bishop in which he succeeded Peter as Bishop of Antioch.
+The followers of Christ were first called Christians in Antioch, (Acts 11:19-26, keep that verse in mind for later).

-We know from scripture that the Apostles, handed down their teachings to faithful men.
+We know from Scripture that the Apostles, handed down their teachings to faithful men.
 Ignatius was just one of many more "faithful men."

-And, we know they also chose those who would succeed them in order to keep the teachings and traditions of Christ going throughout history, "and what you have heard from me in the presence of many witnesses entrust to faithful men, who will be able to teach others also."
+"and what you have heard from me in the presence of many witnesses entrust to faithful men, who will be able to teach others also."
 (2 Timothy 2:2)

 "Now I commend you because you remember me in everything and maintain the traditions even as I delivered them to you."
 (1 Cor 11:2)